jonthysell/RomSort/README.md

 ## Usage ##

-1. Use File > Open or click the "..." button and select the root directory you want to sort
+1. Use File > Open... or click the "Open" button and select the root directory you want to sort
 2. The file hierarchy should appear under "Original" on the left side of the app
 2. Set "Max Directories" at the bottom of the app to the number of alphabetical sub-directories you want
 3. Verify file hierarchy that appears under "Sort Preview" on the right side of the app